batzpup/DotrMod/README.md

 To use this you would need an Injector of your choice,

 Steps to use:
-Open pcsx2
+Open pcsx2\n
-Inject the dll
+Inject the dll\n
-Load Duelist of the Roses
+Load Duelist of the Roses\n
-Wait for the Konami screen then press the home key to load the changes Play the game
+Wait for the Konami screen then press the home key to load the changes\n Play the game\n